| ORIGINAL

 |

-MY
+| MY

-SHADOW
+SHADOW The

-shadows are long that reflect
+shadows are long that reflectsilhouettes upon the ground

 And for once, I too, stand tall